kubeshop/testkube/docs/executor-postman.md

 # Postman Collections

-You can watch simple TestKube intro to get into Postman collections with TestKube
+You can watch simple Testkube intro to get into Postman collections with Testkube

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rWqlbVvd8Dc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 </iframe>

-TestKube is able to run Postman collections inside your Kubernetes cluster, you can use it to test internal or external services.
+Testkube is able to run Postman collections inside your Kubernetes cluster, you can use it to test internal or external services.

 ## Test environment